Feng-Bu-Jue/ts-retrofit/README-template.md

 > A declarative and axios based retrofit implementation for JavaScript and TypeScript.

-## What is the diff with main repo
+## What is the diff with main repo (! ! !)

-add global filters and mehtod-level decoractor(@Filter) to access methodContext(it contains method arguments,meta,config), we have more ability write logic handling according to custom decoractor
+add global filters and mehtod-level decoractor(@AcitonFilter) to access methodContext(it contains method arguments,meta,config), we have more ability write logic handling according to custom decoractor

 [example](https://github.com/Feng-Bu-Jue/h.bilibili-rn/blob/master/src/bilibiliApi/extensions.ts)